eddietaylor/securities-analysis/docs/references/reading_notes.md

 - author: Valery Manokhin
 - role in this repo: primary forecasting reference for model design, evaluation discipline, feature engineering, and model-family selection

+## Secondary Reference

+- `docs/references/GPT Deep Research Multi-horizon Forecasting for Algorithmic Trading.pdf`
+- role in this repo: concise synthesis of practical multi-horizon forecasting design choices specifically for trading systems

+Why it matters:

+- it reinforces several directions we were already moving toward
+- it is more explicit about direct multi-horizon learning, probabilistic evaluation, and leakage control in trading workflows
+- it sharpens the transition point from linear baselines to stronger nonlinear tabular models

 ## Why This Book Matters For This Project

 This repo is no longer only a trading bot prototype.
 It is becoming a forecasting and decision system with: